 New Media

-Many of the programmes we have used are free to download and use, so the group can continue to develop their skills themselves at home, and we have added links to the blog so that you can try out the software too!
+Many of the programmes used are free to download, so the group can continue to develop their skills themselves at home, and we have added links to the blog so that you can try out the software too!

 Week 1